joshwlewis/validates_by_schema/README.md

 ## Usage

-You can also whitelist/blacklist columns with :only and :except options
+You can also whitelist or blacklist columns with :only or :except options, respectively:

 ```ruby
 validates_by_schema only: [:body, :description]